deangelisbd/nestjs-edgedb-test-1/README.md

     $ make stop
     ```

 6. Add data to DB if not already populated.
-In a new shell:
+    If you have the EdgeDB CLI installed locally, then run:
     ```bash
     $ edgedb --dsn=edgedb://edgedb@localhost:5656/edgedb --tls-security=insecure
     ```

+    Otherwise, go into the EdgeDB docker container shell and enter the EdgeDB CLI installed there:
+    ```bash
+    $ make shell edgedb
+    $ edgedb -I local_dev
+    ```

-    Then in the edgedb CLI, do stuff like this:
+    Then in the edgedb CLI, do stuff like this (when copying and pasting, ignore the `edgedb>` prompts and replies):
     ```bash
     edgedb> insert Person {
       first_name := 'Denis',
       last_name := 'Villeneuve',
     };
     {default::Person {id: <person-id>}}

     edgedb> with director_id := <uuid>$director_id
     insert Movie {
       title := 'Blade Runnr 2049',